qdot/jiggly.js/README.md

 However, most times you'd think that'd mean making DOM elements jiggly.

-However, we're talking physical vibration here.
-This library has the hopes of being the first javascript library you'll want to rub yourself against.
+I'm talking about physical vibration.
+This library has the hopes of being the first javascript library you'll want to rub yourself against (and will also actually be able to.
+Don't think I don't know how you fantasize about JS libraries.).

 There's already the
 [The Web Vibration API](http://www.w3.org/TR/vibration/), but it only